-- a) Teams are comprised of 2 5 members; however, 60% of the original declared team must be present for the team to earn points. - b) 4 Minute Maximum Time Limit Time starts when the first team member steps into the competition ring and ends when the team is obviously finished in the opinion of the Center Official. - c) Empty Hand Forms, Weapons Forms or combinations of both are legal. - d) All the technical Martial Arts skills are graded for execution, presentation, and difficulty.
+- a) Teams are composed of 2-5 members; however, 60% of the originally declared team must be present for the team to earn points. - b) 4 Minute Maximum Time Limit Time starts when the first team member steps into the competition ring and ends when the team is obviously finished in the opinion of the Center Official. - c) Empty Hand Forms, Weapons Forms or combinations of both are legal. - d) All the technical Martial Arts skills are graded for execution, presentation, and difficulty. - e) NEW for 2024 Team Synchronized Traditional Forms and Team Synchronized Traditional Weapons will be added divisions.
+Only traditional based forms and weapons routines are allowed in these divisions.
+Music is allowed in ALL team synchronized forms and weapons divisions.
+It is the tournament and promoters option to offer any prize money and or other special awards and championships.

-XII.4.
+I.4.
 TEAM DEMONSTRATION DEFINITION